UMAprotocol/UMIPs/UMIPs/umip-179.md

 Note:
 - Once these leaves are constructed, they can be used to form a merkle root as described in the previous section.

-### Constructing the SlowRelayRoot
+### Constructing the Slow Relay Root
-One `V3SlowRelayLeaf` shall be produced per valid `RequestedV3SlowRelay` event emitted within the target block range for a destination SpokePool.
+One Slow Relay Leaf shall be produced per valid `RequestedV3SlowRelay` event emitted within the target block range for a destination SpokePool.

-Each `V3SlowRelayLeaf` shall be constructed as follows:
+Each Slow Relay Leaf shall be constructed as follows:
 1. Set `relayData` to the `V3RelayData` data emitted by the validated `RequestedV3SlowFill` event.
 2. Set `chainId` to `destinationChainId` from the corresponding validated `RequestedV3SlowFill` event.
 3. Set `updatedOutputAmount` to the updated amount computed for the SlowFill.

-The array of `V3SlowRelayLeaf` instances shall be sorted according to;
+The array of Slow Relay Leaf instances shall be sorted according to;
 1. `originChainId`, then
 2. `depositId`.